MehtaAkshita/TRAFCO/README.md

 ### Tracks used
 We have used Computer vision as it is an interdisciplinary scientific field that deals with how computers can be made to gain high-level understanding from digital images or videos.

+### Microsoft Azure Used
+We deployed our website using Web app services of Microsoft Azure and Flask.
+Here is the link to our website: http://trafemb.azurewebsites.net/

 ### Team Emblaze
 Akshita Mehta
 Sonali Mehta
 Isha Puthige